Samsung/tizen-docs/docs/iot/getting-started/things-app-development-5.0.md

     Instead of using an existing sample as a basis for your application, you can use the **IoT** template that makes use of the Things SDK API:

-    1. In the Tizen Studio, select **File > New > Tizen Project**.
+    1. In Tizen Studio, select **File > New > Tizen Project**.
     2. Select **Template**, click **Next**, select **Custom > Iot-headless v4.0**, and click **Next**.
     3. Select **Native Application**, click **Next**, select the **IoT** template, and click **Finish**.

 9. You need a certificate to make the device work correctly.
-You only have to create the certificate once, when you first install the Tizen Studio.
+You only have to create the certificate once, when you first install Tizen Studio.
-    1. In the Tizen Studio menu, open the Certificate Manager by going to **Tools > Certificate Manager**.
+    1. In Tizen Studio menu, open the Certificate Manager by going to **Tools > Certificate Manager**.

         ![Open the Certificate Manager](media/certificate_manager.png)